 With 10.5% of employed workers living in the Freeport City Center neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 99.4% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.

-The Freeport City Center neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+One of the unique characteristics of the Freeport City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.
 The Freeport City Center neighborhood also has a greater percentage of children living in poverty (62.1%) than found in 97.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, the Freeport City Center neighborhood is unique for having just 4.1% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 97.8% of America's neighborhoods.